lc-cbot/workshop-austin/README.md

 > * Adapter - Flexible data ingestion mechanisms for both on-premise and cloud environments
 > * Extension -  A handy add-on that boosts the platform’s features by hooking into third-party tools and custom setups, and once created, any subscribing organization can use them across their environments.
 > * Organization - A tenant within LimaCharlie
+> * OID - The organizations unique ID
+> * SID - The sensor's unique ID

 ## Lab 1: Building the Lab